muguangyi/ferry.io/source/docs/index.md

 ---
 title: Documentation
 ---
-Welcome to the **Ship** documentation.
+Welcome to the **Ferry** documentation.

-## What is Ship?
+## What is Ferry?

-Ship is a lightweight server develop framework for Go.
+Ferry is a lightweight server develop framework for Go.